-Magento Commerce offers a highly flexible infrastructure where brands of all sizes can deploy new features to production many times a day and quickly react to changing customer needs at speed and scale.
-Magento can provide whatever a growing merchant needs to initiate a gradual transition to headless, like customizing areas which make the most sense to your business infrastructure.
+Adobe Commerce (Magento) offers a highly flexible infrastructure where brands of all sizes can deploy new features to production many times a day and quickly react to changing customer needs at speed and scale.
+Adobe Commerce (Magento) can provide whatever a growing merchant needs to initiate a gradual transition to headless, like customizing areas which make the most sense to your business infrastructure.

-Magento Commerce offers two sets of APIs out of the box: REST and GraphQL.
+Adobe Commerce (Magento) offers two sets of APIs out of the box: REST and GraphQL.
 Both technologies allow developers to quickly extend and adopt APIs for different interaction points and integration scenarios.

 Customizable front end

-Magento Commerce integrates with industry-leading Adobe Experience Manager to run a headless or hybrid approach.
+Adobe Commerce (Magento) integrates with industry-leading Adobe Experience Manager to run a headless or hybrid approach.
 It can also combine with other content management systems.

 Progressive Web App Studio

-Additional benefits unique to Magento Commerce include the following:
+Additional benefits unique to Adobe Commerce (Magento) include the following: